 If you are receiving Social Security benefits before age 65, you will be automatically enrolled in Medicare Part A (Hospital) and Part B (Doctor), but can choose to enroll in a Medicare Supplement, Prescription Drug Plan, or Medicare Advantage plan.

-If you are not receiving Social Security benefits you will be automatically enrolled in Part A (Hospital) at age 65, however you have to apply for Part B (Doctor).
-You can apply for Part B Social Security's website or delay enrolling in Medicare Part B (Doctor) because you are enrolling in other credible health insurance coverage (typically employer coverage).
+If you are not receiving Social Security benefits, you will need to apply for Part A (Hospital) and Part B (Doctor) at 65.
+You can apply for Part A & Part B at Social Security's website or delay enrolling in Medicare because you enrolled in other credible health insurance coverage (typically employer coverage).